Button

 Final thoughts

-BuJo is a system that helps us stay focused on matters most, allowing us to live our lives rather than constantly manage them.
-It serves as a map, but not one that covers the whole world.For deeper dives, research, study, or long-term projects that require extensive notes, separate notebooks are often more helpful.
+BuJo is a system that helps us stay focused on what matters most, allowing us to live our lives rather than constantly managing them.
+It serves as a map- a map that we create, and that becomes clearer with practice.For deeper dives, research, study, or long-term projects that require extensive notes, separate notebooks are often more helpful.
 Still, many BuJo principles can help bring order and clarity to that work as well.Thank you for reading this far.
 Preparing this outline has deepened my practice.
 I hope you find it useful too.

 The writer, Kurt Vonnegut, was often chided by his wife for going out for walks to buy envelopes.He didn’t need envelopes.Visit his website: